buluma/ansible-role-vault/README.md

             zip: zap
 ```

-The machine needs to be prepared in CI this is done using `molecule/resources/prepare.yml`:
+The machine needs to be prepared.
+In CI this is done using `molecule/default/prepare.yml`:
 ```yaml
 ---
 - name: prepare